DevAfi/Encryption-Password-Manager/README.md

 ### Backup & Restore (planned)
 - Add `backup`/`restore` commands to export/import an encrypted archive containing `config.json` + `data.json`.

+### ⚠️ Content Warning

+**Disclaimer**: The `common_passwords.txt` file contains passwords scraped from various web sources and includes offensive language, profanity, and slurs.
+This file is used solely for password strength analysis to help users avoid weak passwords.
+The offensive content is not endorsed by the project maintainers and is included only for security purposes.
+If you find this content inappropriate, you may delete or replace the file with a sanitized version.

 ### License
 MIT